-International experts will present strategies to improve local conditions for job creation and poverty reduction.
+International experts will present strategies to improve local conditions for job creation, poverty reduction and inclusive economic development.
 The course will also explore international examples of financing LED-initiatives and best practices in public-private partnerships.

 LED in different contexts

 During the course, you will learn about different approaches to accommodate the different needs of urban and rural contexts as well as local economic and social development in least-developed and post-conflict states.
-Furthermore, you will become familiar with strategies and tools to support decent work and human rights and include vulnerable and marginalised groups, such as women and youth, in the local economy.
-There will be ample opportunity to bring in experiences from your own local context.
+Moreover, you will become familiar with strategies and tools to support decent work and human rights and include vulnerable and marginalised groups, such as women and youth, in the local economy.
+The course strived to allow you to bring in experiences from your own local context, and discuss opportunities with fellow participants.

-- Assess the economic and political context for regional development;
+- Assess the economic and political context for local and regional economic development;

 - Identify challenges and opportunities for strengthening the local economy and job creation together with stakeholders at local, regional and national level;

-- Develop approaches for strategic local economic planning;
+- Develop approaches for strategic local economic planning in an inclusive manner;

 - Become acquainted with practical tools for supporting the local economy.